Stimulants, Narcotics and Opiates: Forensic Toxicology

 Phenethylamines.
 Amphetamine, methamphetamine ("crystal meth", "ice"), MDMA (3,4-methylenedioxymethamphetamine, "Ecstasy" or "Molly"), methylphenidate (Ritalin) and the ephedra alkaloids ephedrine and pseudoephedrine.
 All share the phenyl-ethyl-amine backbone.
 Methamphetamine differs from amphetamine by an N-methyl group, which makes it more lipophilic and longer-acting.
 MDMA adds a methylenedioxy ring substituent giving it serotonin-releasing properties on top of dopamine action.
 Ephedrine and pseudoephedrine are the classical OTC decongestants and the precursor chemicals for clandestine methamphetamine synthesis under the Birch or red-phosphorus routes, which is why their import and bulk sale are controlled under NDPS precursor schedules.

 Xanthine and miscellaneous.
 Caffeine (1,3,7-trimethylxanthine) is rarely seized as a controlled substance but is the most common cutting agent in seized heroin and cocaine bricks in Indian street samples.
-Methcathinone and the synthetic cathinones (mephedrone, "bath salts") round out the "new psychoactive substances" list NTA has started flagging.
+Methcathinone and the synthetic cathinones (mephedrone, "bath salts") represent the emerging class of new psychoactive substances increasingly encountered in seizures.

 Toxic effects across stimulants are sympathetic over-activation: tachycardia, hypertension, hyperthermia, mydriasis, seizures and, at fatal doses, cardiac arrhythmia or intracranial haemorrhage.
 MDMA adds the risk of hyponatraemia from excessive water intake at rave settings.